groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-presentation-document-with-options.md

 ## Hide comments

 Like many other Microsoft Office applications PowerPoint provides the "Comments" feature to simplify the presentation review.
 By default, the Comments pane will be present in a converted document.
-In case you want to hide comments set the [HideComments](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/presentationloadoptions/hidecomments) property to *true* as shown in a code sample below:
+If you want to hide comments, set the [HideComments](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/presentationloadoptions/hidecomments) property to *true* as shown in a code snippet below:

 ```csharp
 Contracts.Func<LoadOptions> getLoadOptions = () => new PresentationLoadOptions